hapax/hapax.github.io/assets/teaching.md

 <i>Eadem mutato resurgo.
 (Although changed, I shall arise the same.)</i>
 </span>

-Tragically, an Archimedean spiral was engraved, in error, next to this saying.
+Tragically, an Archimedean spiral, rather than a logarithmic spiral, was erroneously carved next to this saying.

 #### 3.3.
 Sandpiles and criticality <a id="sec-3-3" name="sec-3-3"></a>